top of page

 Vague.
 Confusing.

-I relay the information to Krina who immediately texts me some links for crates to purchase online.
+I relay the information to Katherine who immediately texts me some links for crates to purchase online.
 One is a pink crate.
 It’s adorable, I buy it right away, and have it shipped the same day.

 When it arrives, the crate is too small and looks like something a cat would fit into.

-I take a photograph of it, send it to Laurie, and out comes more negativity.
+I take a photograph of it, send it to Lorna, and out comes more negativity.
 “That German Shepherd will never fit in that cage!
 You need a big one!
 As in extra large!
 She’s going to grow, you know?
 As in get huge!
 It’s a GERMAN SHEPHERD!” she exclaims.

 Darn.